 Is Your Practice HIPAA Compliant?

-The Foundation of HIPAA Compliance is Managed IT Services
+The Foundation of HIPAA Compliance is IT Security

 HIPAA compliance is all about protecting confidential medical information.
 As more and more of this information is being stored and transmitted using computers and the internet, cyber security, network management, and IT security is becoming more important.
-As a managed services provider we know how to protect your business from cyber crime.
-Working with us will cover 80% of what you need to do to make sure that your practice is HIPAA compliant.
+As an IT services company, we know how to protect your business from cybercrime.
+We’ll be able to address 80% of what you’ll need to do to make sure that your practice is HIPAA compliant, with the remaining 20% handled by an attorney familiar with HIPPA.

 What Else Do You Need to do to Protect Your Practice?